-We've searched online and created a list of the top 10 bags to buy this year.
-We've also included a buying guide at the end to help you find your perfect bag.
+That's why we've searched online and created a list of the top 10 bags to buy this year.
+Topping our list is Beschoi's DSLR Camera Bag since it's waterproof and has a ton of storage space.
+Along with nine other great options, we've also included a buying guide at the end to help you find your perfect bag.

 Below is our list of the best camera bags that you can find online.
 We did extensive research so you don't have to!
 Each product was selected based on the safety and durability of the camera bag and the overall comfort and experience of the photographer.